-- 2.1.
-This policy describes the arrangements that we have in place to ensure that the requirements of the Code of Conduct are observed. - 2.2.
+- 1.3.
+We are a Registered Social Landlord (RSL) and a Scottish Charity.
+We are part of a sector that has a strong reputation for integrity and accountability: to the people we exist to help our Regulators, partners and funders.
+We must ensure that our Company upholds its reputation and that of the sector.
+Our people cannot benefit inappropriately from their connection to us. - 1.4.
+This policy describes the entitlements, payments and benefits that our people are able to receive.
+It also describes what is not permitted and the arrangements that we have in place to ensure that the requirements of this policy are observed. - 1.5.
 The Scottish Housing Regulator (SHR) requires us to have a policy that sets out what payments and benefits we permit and to ensure that these arrangements demonstrate transparency, honesty and propriety.
-We must ensure there is no justifiable public perception of impropriety. - 2.3.
-As a Scottish Charity, all of our Governing Body Members must also ensure that they comply with the Office of the Scottish Charity Regulator (OSCR) guidance to Charity Trustees and charity legislation. - 2.4.
-This Policy is intended to be a practical document that supports the implementation of the Code of Conduct and which links the Code to the Entitlement, Payments and Benefits Procedure.
-The EPB Procedure describes the entitlements, payments or benefits that Waverley Housing Staff are able to receive.
-It also describes what is not permitted and the arrangements that we have in place to ensure that the requirements of the Code of Conduct Policy are observed. - 2.5.
-The EPB Policy has been established to guide Waverley Housing staff in meeting all of the above requirements, ensuring that no one benefits improperly or inappropriately from their involvement with us, but also that they are not unfairly disadvantaged.
-We expect all staff to act in good faith, and in applying the terms of the policy we will always take this into account.

-- 3.1.
-As someone who is affected by this policy, you are personally responsible for ensuring that you are familiar with and comply with its terms.
-The implementation of the Policy is guided by the Code of Conduct and Entitlements Payments and Benefits Procedure both of which should be read in conjunction with the EPB Policy. - 3.2.
+We must ensure there is no justifiable public perception of impropriety.
+This policy is based on the SFHA's Model Entitlements Payments and Benefits Policy, which the SHR have confirmed meets their regulatory requirements. - 1.6.
+As we are a Scottish Charity, all of our Governing Body Members must also ensure that they comply with the Office of the Scottish Charity Regulator (OSCR) guidance to Charity Trustees and charity legislation. - 1.7.
+This Policy is intended to be a practical document that supports us in meeting all of the above requirements, ensuring that none of our people benefits (or is seen to benefit) improperly or inappropriately from their involvement with us, but also that they are not unfairly disadvantaged.
+We expect our people to act in good faith, and in applying the terms of the policy we will always take this into account. - 1.8.
+As someone who is affected by this policy, you are personally responsible for ensuring that you are familiar with and comply with its terms. - 1.9.
 At all times, we expect a common-sense approach to be applied to the interpretation and application of this policy.
-If you are unsure about anything relating to entitlements, payments or benefits you should consult with the Chair or CEO (if you are a member of the governing body) or with your line manager (if you are a member of staff). - 3.3.
-As we contribute to the economy of the areas we work in and we have commercial and business relationships with many different companies, contractors, suppliers and service providers, you must ensure that we are fully aware of any relevant connection that you or someone you are close to has with any of these businesses or organisations.
+If you are unsure about anything relating to entitlements, payments and benefits you should consult with the Chair or CEO (if you are a member of the governing body) or with your Line Manager (if you are a member of staff).